google/badwolf/docs/bql.md

   AFTER 2006-01-01T15:04:05.999999999Z07:00
 ```

-Which is easier to read.
+This is easier to read.
 It also allow expressing complex global time bounds
 that would require multiple clauses and extra bindings.

 ```